 Ohio's College Credit Plus can help students earn college and high school credits at the same time by taking college courses from community colleges or universities.
 The purpose of this program is to promote rigorous academic pursuits and to provide a wide variety of options to college-ready students.
 In addition, these CCP courses serve as dual credit courses, satisfying both high school course requirements while earning college credit.
-Taking a college course at a public college or university may be free.
+Taking a college course at a college or university may be free.
 That means little or no cost for tuition, books or fees.
-If you choose to attend a private college or university, you may have limited costs.